buildwithgrove/path/docusaurus/docs/develop/envoy/introduction.md

 :::info

-Regardless of which extractor is used, the Gateway Endpoint ID will always be set in the `endpoint-id` header if the reuqest is forwarded to the PATH Service.
+Regardless of which extractor is used, the Gateway Endpoint ID will always be set in the `endpoint-id` header if the request is forwarded to the PATH Service.

 :::